zabaala/laravel-swagger-api/README.md

 This package is a fork of HCESrl/laravel-swagger-api, with some additional updates like as:

 - Support to Laravel 9
-- Code style fixed based on PSR12
+- Support to PHP 7.4
-- Support to components
+- Support to response with Schemas

 ## The Package